bholzer/DataGraph.js/README.md

 ####graph.addEdge(node1, node2, value, attributes);
 Adds an edge between two nodes
 - Nodes 1 and 2 are the two nodes to connect.
 These can be either be a node selector or the node itself.
 - `value` is the weight, distance, or difficulty of traversal.
+Default is `0`.
 - `attributes` is an optional object of custom attributes for the edge.
 - Returns the newly added edge.